 Show safe and scenic routes to newer riders and they’ll come back for more.

-To help cyclists visualize the routes, I created an interactive map on the Bike West Hartford site (see below) and shared this shortlink to it (http://bit.ly/bikemapwh).
-Click “View Full Screen” and press the Layers icon to select the 11, 25, or 50-mile route.
+To help cyclists visualize the routes, I created an interactive map of the Bike West Hartford routes.
 It’s mobile-friendly and works on smartphones, too, and you also can press the Marker icon to find your current location.
 The map runs on open-source code, which BikeWalkCT or anyone is welcome to copy, modify, and host on their own website.
 If you prefer turn-by-turn cue sheets, see the BikeWalkCT links to RideWithGPS for the 11-mile, 25-mile, and 50-mile routes.
 Also, the organizers handed out helpful paper guides and maps at the event, which could easily be uploaded to the website as a resource for riders unable to join us.